Kenya Food - Exploring The Spice Of Life In Kenya Cuisine

 Nyama Choma, which means "grilled meat" in Swahili, is a popular dish, which is typically served with ugali and a variety of sauces.
 Before grilling over an open flame, the meat is marinated in a spice combination that includes ginger, garlic, and cumin.

 Kenyans adore Nyama Choma in the same way that Americans cannot live without barbecues.
-Luxurious restaurants or roadside carts, holidays or weekdays, nothing can stop them from eating exquisite Nyama Choma with their own hands.
+Luxurious restaurants or roadside carts, during a Kenya national holiday or weekdays, nothing can stop them from eating exquisite Nyama Choma with their own hands.

 Kenyan Bhajias are crispy potato fritters that are fried after being covered in a batter of gram flour and spices.
 Other vegetables can be used, but potatoes are by far the most common.
 Bhajias' exquisite flavor explains why it immediately became popular among Kenya food.
 It is prepared by dipping potato slices into a combination of gram flour and spicy spices (such as cumin and chili powder).
 Finally, deep-fry them in oil until it has a golden brown color.